 Lineage: Son of the Champion IROC African Rhythm (known as Mufassa) and Champion Casa Grande’s Ready Eddy

 Home: Georgetown University

-Favorite pastimes: Playing with his dog friends, chasing his favorite green watering can and falling leaves, playing with his toy armadillo and elephant
+Favorite pastimes: Playing with his dog friends, chasing sports balls and falling leaves, playing with his toy armadillo and watching Hoya athletics

-Favorite hangouts: The lawn by White-Gravenor, Alumni House
+Favorite hangouts: Koi pond by White-Gravenor, Alumni House courtyard